 If you want to engage employees, make sure to switch up your content routinely.
 Don’t fall into using the same, stale messages, information, and language over and over; otherwise, your employees may become apathetic about engaging with you.
 Use a variety of visuals (consider GIFs, photos, videos, and infographics) to increase employee engagement.

 In addition, try different types of content to keep employees interested.
-For example, you can try contests and trivia, executive CEO messages (video), personal and professional growth tips, and employee recognition and awards.
+For example, you can try contests and trivia, executive CEO messages (video), personal and professional growth tips, polls and surveys, and employee recognition and awards.
 Employees may become more engaged when the content is varied and the information is unique.